labex-labs/open-source-labs/shell/learn-shell/lab-03-passing-arguments-to-the-script/finish.md

 4. Implementing conditional logic to handle different numbers of arguments
 5. Using the $@ variable to loop through all provided arguments

 These skills are fundamental in Shell scripting and will allow you to create more flexible and powerful scripts that can adapt to different inputs.
-As you continue to develop your Shell scripting skills, you'll find that the ability to handle command-line arguments is crucial for creating versatile and reusable scripts for various tasks in
+As you continue to develop your Shell scripting skills, you'll find that the ability to handle command-line arguments is crucial for creating versatile and reusable scripts for various tasks in system administration and automation.